Towards the Training of Deeper Predictive Coding Neural Networks: Related Works

-\paragraph{Predictive Coding (PC).} The formulation of PC that we use here was initially developed to model hierarchical information processing in the brain~\citep{rao1999predictive, friston2005theory}.
-Intuitively, this theory states that neurons and synapses at one level of the hierarchy are updated to better predict the activities of the neurons of the layers below, and hence minimize the \emph{prediction error}.
+\paragraph{Predictive Coding (PC).} The formulation of PC that we use here was developed to model hierarchical information processing in the brain~\citep{rao1999predictive, friston2005theory}.
+Intuitively, this theory states that neurons and synapses at one level of the hierarchy are updated to better predict the activities of the neurons of the layers below, and minimize the \emph{prediction error}.
 Interestingly, the same algorithm can be used as a training algorithm for deep neural networks~\citep{whittington2017approximation}, where several similarities with backpropagation were observed~\citep{Song2020, salvatori2021any}.
 To this end, it has been used in a large number of machine learning tasks, from image generation and classification to natural language processing and associative memory \citep{sennesh2024divide,salvatori2023brain,pinchetti2022,ororbia20,salvatori2021associative}.
-Again, the state of the art has been reached by training convolutional models with $5$ hidden layers, with performance starting to get worse as soon as we use models that are $7$ layers deep~\citep{pinchetti2024benchmarking}.
+Again, the state of the art has been reached by training convolutional models with $5$ hidden layers, with performance starting to get worse as soon as we use models with $7$ layers~\citep{pinchetti2024benchmarking}.
+To this end, a recent interesting work has proposed $\mu PC$, a theoretical framework that allows the training of very deep feedforward models \cite{innocenti2025mu}.
+However, this work does not tackle non-feedforward layers, and does not test on datasets larger than MNIST.
 The connection between PC and EP is well explained by the concept of bi-level optimization \citep{zucchet2022beyond}, where the neural activities used for learning are the equilibrium state of a physical system.
-For a description of a more general framework that describes learning in this setup but is agnostic to the physical system and energy function used, we refer to two recent works \citep{ernoult2024cookbook,scellier2022agnostic}.